DePaul vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 DePaul Performance Insights

-- DePaul loses the rebound battle by an average of 4.1 boards.
-It is grabbing 31.7 rebounds per game (345th in college basketball) compared to its opponents' 35.8 per contest.
+- DePaul loses the rebound battle by 4.1 boards on average. it records 31.7 rebounds per game, which ranks 346th in college basketball, while its opponents grab 35.8 per contest.

-- DePaul makes 7.1 three-pointers per game (220th in college basketball) compared to its opponents' 7.2.
-It shoots 36.2% from deep while its opponents hit 34.3% from long range.
+- DePaul hits 7.1 three-pointers per game (223rd in college basketball), while its opponents have made 7.2 on average.

 Villanova Performance Insights

-- The Wildcats outscore opponents by eight points per game (posting 72.8 points per game, 236th in college basketball, and allowing 64.8 per outing, 47th in college basketball) and have a +95 scoring differential.
+- The Wildcats put up 72.8 points per game (236th in college basketball) while giving up 64.8 per outing (48th in college basketball).
+They have a +95 scoring differential and outscore opponents by 8.0 points per game.

-- Villanova records 38.2 rebounds per game (113th in college basketball) while conceding 34.3 per outing to opponents.
-It outrebounds opponents by 3.9 boards per game.
+- Villanova wins the rebound battle by 3.9 boards on average.
+It collects 38.2 rebounds per game, 114th in college basketball, while its opponents grab 34.3.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.